asyncgui/asynctkinter/README.md

         await something  # <-- NOT ALLOWED
 ```

-You are allowed to `await` inside finally-clause if the awaitable will never get cancelled.
+You are allowed to `await` inside finally-clause if the task will never get cancelled.

 ```python
 async def async_func():  # Assuming this never gets cancelled